 A student who falls below a 2.00 cumulative grade point average may be placed on Academic Warning.
 This status is not recorded on the student's permanent record.
-Students on Academic Warning will be required to take a zero-credit Academic Success Workshop to help them develop effective time-management skills, study habits, test-taking strategies, and other skills that contribute to general academic success.
+Students on Academic Warning will be required to meet weekly with an academic success coach to help develop an ability to benefit from instruction at PCC.
 The student may register for a maximum load of 14 credit hours and will have two semesters to return to good academic standing.